mrsaso/GenerativeAIExamples/RAG/examples/basic_rag/langchain/README.md

-# RAG on GH200
+# Basic RAG on GH200

-Welcome to the repository!
+Welcome to the README.md for RAG on GH200!
+This repository has been forked from `NVIDIA/GenerativeAIExamples` in order to integrate necessary changes to multiple docker scripts.
 The intent is to provide clear steps to standing up a basic RAG example on a GH200 system.

 ## Requirements
 - CUDA Driver Version 12.8
 - NVIDIA Container Toolkit
 - Docker

-//TODO insert info on ensuring nvidia-ctk and docker have appropiate runtimes steps <br>

 ## Quickstart